Docker

 - where

-confuses things even more
+5.3. docker pull confuses things even more

 docker image pull [OPTIONS] NAME[:TAG|@DIGEST] […] docker image pull debian […] So far, you've pulled images by their name (and "tag").

-Technically, those were pulled by their repository
+Technically, those were pulled by their repository, not their

 "name".